agthuhein/Pawsitive-Homes/README.md

-# Let's generate the refined README.md file content and save it.

-readme_content = """# 🐾 Pawsitive Homes – Pet Adoption & Donation System
+# 🐾 Pawsitive Homes – Pet Adoption & Donation System

 This project is a **MERN stack (MongoDB, Express, React, Node.js)** application designed to connect users with pets in need of adoption and allow secure donations.
 The system includes role-based features for **users** and **administrators**, with PayPal donation integration and email notifications.